 - Get some exercise.
 Staying physically active can boost your energy levels, help you maintain your independence and even combat symptoms of illnesses.
 Exercise doesn’t have to be strenuous; low-impact activities like walking, yoga, swimming and water aerobics can help with flexibility, balance and strength.
-The National Institute on Aging offers a guide that can help you get started.

 Enjoy the season with FirstLight.